Previous

 Total Bilirubin refers to all of the bilirubin in your blood including unconjugated (indirect) bilirubin and conjugated (direct) bilirubin.

-Low total bilirubin levels are nothing to be concerned about as they can be attributed to consuming substances like caffeine or NSAIDS
+Low total bilirubin levels - Are nothing to be concerned about as they can be attributed to consuming substances like caffeine or NSAIDS

-High total bilirubin levels can indicate several health issues such as bile duct problems or liver issues.
+High total bilirubin levels - Can indicate several health issues such as bile duct problems or liver issues.
 Less severe conditions such as anemia, reactions to medications, gallstones, Gilbert Syndrome might also cause high levels of total bilirubin.

 Symptoms: